 As a specific example of an application of Theorem~\ref{thm:f}, we consider CVaR at level $\alpha \in (0, 1),$ which leads to the optimization problem:

-where $g_i(\vx) = \max \{0, 1 - b_i \va_i^T\vx \}$ is the hinge loss.
-Here the ambiguity set constraint reduces to simple linear constraints $ p_i \leq \frac{1}{\alpha n}$, so the reformulation based on the convex perspective function can be avoided altogether and replaced by simple Lagrange multipliers for this linear constraint.
+where $g(u_i) = \max \{0, 1 - u_i \}$ is the hinge loss.
+Here the ambiguity set constraint reduces to simple bounds $ p_i \leq \frac{1}{\alpha n}$ for $i \in [n]$, so the reformulation based on the convex perspective function can be avoided altogether and replaced by simple Lagrange multipliers for this linear constraint.
 In particular, in the proof of Theorem~\ref{thm:f}, we can write